jimwhite/CastVideos-android/README.md

-CastVideos-android
+CastVideos-android and companion library
 ==================

+* Rebuilt for Android Studio *

-CastVideos-android application and library in Android Studio.
+CastVideos-android application and library.